 If you’ve shopped for lube lately, you probably know that there are a lot more options available today than just ye olde KY or Astroglide.
 Options are good, we like options, but sometimes all those options can be confusing.
 What is the difference between water-based, hybrid, silicone, and cream lubes?
 Does it really matter which you use?
 What’s up with the “paraben-free” and “glycerin-free” on the bottles?
 It’s ok- I understand.
 There’s a lot going on, and you just wanna get to the gettin’ it on.
 You might want to grab a snack though, this is gonna be a bit of a long one.

 Silicone lubes are super long-lasting, uber-slick, waterproof workhorses of the lube world.
 These also come in a few textures, though not as wide a variety as found in water-bases.
 Also used by latex enthusiasts to aid in wearing as well as to shine skin-tight latex attire, a little bit goes a lo–ng way with these.
 The caveat with silicone lubes though is an important one- silicone lube is NOT compatible with silicone toys.
 Like dissolves like, and nothing is sadder than your favorite toy going weird.
 How to tell if your lube is silicone?
 Look for product names like “platinum” or “silver”, and ingredients that end in -cone.
 Not sure about your toys?
 You can always cover a toy in a condom (unlubed, most condoms these days are lubricated with silicone lube unless specifically marked as water-based), tie the condom off over the base, and you’ll be safe.
 Silicone lubes are taste-less, though the texture can be pretty strange in the mouth.
 I say it’s like eating butter, but apparently that idea is gross to a lot of people?
 So maybe it’s more like a spoonful of olive oil.
 That sounds pretty naff to me too, really.
 It coats your mouth in a strange way that I don’t like, but apparently some folk do.
 I was a silicone lube devotee for most of my sexually active life, that was until I discovered better butt lube (more on that in a few paragraphs).
-The Pjur Gel was, and still is, my favourite silicone lube.
+The Pjur Gel was my favourite silicone lube for a long time, but the newer ÜberLube has become just as much of a go-to lately.
 Just be careful, silicone lubes can be super slippery so spills and dribbles on a hard floor can be dangerous, and if you have round twisty style doorknobs, you can get locked on the wrong side of the door.
 Not that I’d know anything about that…

 Hybrid lubes are the most relatively new lubes on the market, though they’ve been around for a while now.
 These are a creamy blend of water-based lube with a small amount of silicone blended in to create a very soft and smooth lube experience.
 Often labeled as “silk” lubes, they were originally created with treating vaginal-dryness in mind.
 While these do contain a small amount silicone, they are generally safe with silicone toys due to the process of combining with the water-base, however you can use a condom over the toy if you are uncertain.
 Unfortunately, hybrid lubes often have a very bitter acrid taste to many individuals.
 I’ve never been a huge fan of these, though I know many who absolutely swear by them.
-Liquid Silk is probably the most widely recognised hybrid lube, and also the worst tasting of the lot.
+Liquid Silk was probably the most widely recognised hybrid lube until it was taken off the US market in the mid-aughts, and also the worst tasting of the lot.
 I’ve found the Sliquid Organics Silk to be the “best” tasting hybrid I’ve tried to-date, but that’s not to say that it still doesn’t taste weird and numb my tongue a little.

 Oil-based lubes are also super long-lasting like silicone lubes.
 They don’t dry out, and they are nice and slick against the skin.
 Oil lubes can cause some issues with vaginas, clogging pores for some or altering the pH which can lead to infection.
 Oil lubes are also a no-go with latex and polyisoprene (condoms, gloves, oral dams, inflatable toys) but can be safely used with FC2, nitrile gloves, polyurethane condoms and/or polyurethane dams.
 Oil based lubes might not be good for vaginas, but they are just dandy with butts and penises and toys and for eternal-plumbing masturbation.
 Anal fisting?
+Oil lubes are one of the best-ever things for it.
 There’s a reason all those crisco-as-lube jokes exist!
-(But please, use actual lube that’s formulated for your body, it works so much better).
-Oil lubes are one of the best-ever things for it.
+(Please stick with actual sex lube though and leave the butter, olive oil, peanut butter, nutella, and even coconut oil in the kitchen.)
 Butt toys and anal sex?
 Oil lubes eclipse water-bases by far, particularly since most good butt toys are silicone the use of silicone lubes is out of the question without condom-ing the toy, which doesn’t always work depending on shape/size/style.
 Oil lubes also come in a variety of sensations including warming (with capsaicin or menthol) and cooling (with menthol).
 I personally have switched over to using oil based cream lubes for anal play almost exclusively now, and my rear end is so much happier (and greedier) for it.
 What once was an impossible or uncomfortable toy suddenly becomes my butt’s best friend, with a good cream lube.
-I’m partial to Elbow Grease, but other friends of mine are Boy Butter fans.
+I’m partial to Elbow Grease or Slam Dunk, but other friends of mine are Boy Butter fans.
 Oil-based cream lubes (sometimes called fisting lube or male-masturbation cream) can be trickier to find sometimes, as many of the woman-oriented boutique shops don’t carry them.
 You’ll want to check gay-male oriented shops or places geared toward the Leather community.

 So now that we’ve covered the basics a few quick notes about some ingredients to watch out for.
 This is where the “paraben-free” and “glycerin-free” labeling comes into play.
 First up- parabens.
 Parabens are a common preservative used in more products than you probably realise.
 Recent studies have caused a critical eye to be turned toward them, enough that several countries in the EU have actually banned their use in consumer products.
 The studies in question seem to indicate that high levels of parabens have been found present in women with breast cancer, though a direct link has not yet been established.
 This uncertainty has led many companies to take a more cautious approach and remove parabens from their products, and many consumers are seeking paraben-free cosmetics, personal care products, and lube.
 Some people also have contact sensitivities to body products containing parabens.